Labradorite pocket gemstones

 Are you fascinated by the iridescent reflections of Labradorite?
-Do you need a stone of protection?
+Do you need a protective lithotherapy stone?
 Are you hypersensitive, but introspection doesn't scare you away?
-Then this is the stone for you!
+Then these rough pocket stones have everything you need to get your attention!

 Category